What do relationships have to do with storytelling?

-We grow numb when we look at large numbers.
-We don’t think our contribution will make a dent in the problem.
-We become apathetic and decide inaction is the same as (what we believe to be) ineffective or insufficient action, and we do nothing.
+We grow numb when we look at large numbers and don’t think our contribution will make a dent in the problem.
+It’s easy to become apathetic and decide inaction is the same as (what we believe to be) ineffective or insufficient action, and we do nothing.

 Make the problem out to be too big and you’ll lose your audience to the inaction of the overwhelmed.

 That’s why it’s important to tell the story from a single character (with a face and a name) with a single voice (not a group, whole club, or a team).

 Now that you have a character, it’s time to choose a storyline.

 Is this person on a quest to get to something special?
 Is there a monster that they’re trying to overcome?
 Did this person go through a life transformation?
 Is there an immediate crisis?
 These are some of the most time-tested storylines that your character can follow.